-Before joining CNFA, Mr. Keturakis was a Senior Agribusiness Specialist within the Global Practice for Trade & Competitiveness at the International Finance Corporation (IFC), part of the World Bank Group.
-At the IFC, he worked closely with Ministries of Agriculture and Commerce in over 20 Asian and African countries to implement smart enabling environment reforms for agribusiness.
-Specifically, Mr. Keturakis led regulatory reforms governing the poultry and dairy sub-sectors in Ethiopia, Tanzania, and Nigeria; wrote agribusiness competitiveness policy for the countries of Bhutan and Afghanistan; and served as an advisor for the IFC’s “Enabling the Business of Agriculture” (EBA) global knowledge product.
-Prior to this, he contributed to business development at Abt Associates, resulting in over $100 million in new funding in the economic growth portfolio.
+Previously at CNFA, Keturakis served as vice president, Program Development where he led the strategic direction and design of agricultural market systems development programs.
+Before joining CNFA, Keturakis was a senior agribusiness specialist within the Global Practice for Trade & Competitiveness at the International Finance Corporation (IFC), part of the World Bank Group.
+At the IFC, he worked closely with Ministries of Agriculture and Commerce in more than 20 Asian and African countries to implement smart, enabling environment reforms for agribusiness.
+Prior to that, he provided technical assistance to Abt Associate’s portfolio of economic growth activities and contributed to business development that resulted in more than $100 million of new funding in the economic growth portfolio.

-Throughout his career, Mr. Keturakis has managed USAID-funded projects and advised on the development of agribusinesses throughout Africa and Asia as a consultant.
-He has experience as an agribusiness entrepreneur, co-owning a small processed food export and marketing company, which had factories in Turkey and distribution in the USA; and as a commercial beekeeper in New Mexico, where he managed a 4000-hive honey production operation.
+Throughout his career, Keturakis has managed USAID-funded projects and advised agribusinesses throughout Africa and Asia on their start-up and growth strategies.
+He also has first-hand experience as an agribusiness entrepreneur, as co-owner of a small processed food export and marketing company with factories in Turkey and distribution in the United States, and as a commercial beekeeper in New Mexico, managing a 4,000-hive honey production operation.

-Mr. Keturakis began his career as an agroforestry volunteer with the U.S. Peace Corps in Niger.
-He holds a B.A. in biology from Benedictine College, an M.Sc. in Biology from Truman State University, and an M.Sc. in Food Processing Engineering from ENSIA-SIARC (Ecole National Supérieur des Industries Agricoles et Alimentaires – Section Industries Agroalimentaires Régions Chaudes) in France.
+Keturakis began his career as an agroforestry volunteer with the Peace Corps in Niger.
+He holds a Bachelor of Arts in Biology from Benedictine College, a Master of Science in Biology from Truman State University and a Master of Science in Food Processing Engineering from ENSIA-SIARC (Ecole National Supérieur des Industries Agricoles et Alimentaires – Section Industries Agroalimentaires Régions Chaudes) in France.